theboxer/Git-Package-Management/README.md

 ## Setup
 There **won't** be a transport package for this version for some time (maybe never).
 The only way how to install GPM is via CLI.

 The required directory structure for running GPM is same as for the 1st version ([docs](http://theboxer.github.io/Git-Package-Management/directory-structure/)).
+Please note: this repository should be cloned into your webroot/public folder.

 - Clone the repo
 - Go to `core/components/gpm`